-Here are some things to know and avoid when it comes to getting earned media in a trade publication:
+Here are more things to know and avoid when it comes to getting earned media in a trade publication:

-Avoid writing, “This is the best widget on the market.”
-Turn that around and say, “Users are finding this to be one of the most effective widgets on the market today.”
+- Avoid writing being overly promotional.
+Say things like, “users are finding this to be one of the most effective widgets on the market today.”

 Earned media has value.
 When someone reads how a product can address their needs, it can be very powerful.
 That is why an earned media strategy can be so effective.

 More on earned media is located here.